-That mission is why he launched his own law firm in 1973 with a one-man office in downtown Houston.
-Today, Jim Adler & Associates has offices all across Texas in Houston, Channelview, Dallas and San Antonio, with over two dozen accident attorneys and more than 300 legal support staff.
+That mission is why he launched his own personal injury law firm in 1973 with a one-man office in downtown Houston.
+Today, Jim Adler and his team of attorneys have offices all across Texas, from Houston to Channelview and Dallas to San Antonio, with more than 300 legal support staff.
 They share Jim Adler’s mission of helping injured Texans get the money they deserve from those who were at fault.

 Family Man, Giving Back

-You may know Jim Adler only from his media appearances and tough-talking TV ads.
-But he’s more than that.
-He’s also a family man who loves children and devotes much time and his firm’s resources to children’s charity causes.
+Well-known for his media appearances and tough-talking TV ads, Jim Adler is also a family man who loves children and devotes much of his time and his firm’s resources to children’s charity causes.

 In 2009, former Houston Mayor Bill White appointed Jim Adler to the Board of Directors of the Joint City/County Commission on Children, recognizing his lifelong devotion to helping children.